-Violence brings Hong Kong to 'brink of total breakdown' - police
+Violence brings Hong Kong to 'brink of total breakdown': police

 He said the man set on fire on Monday was still in critical condition and appealed for information on who was responsible.

 Police on Monday fired volley after volley of tear gas in Central, where some protesters blocked streets lined with banks and jewellery shops.
-Most had pulled down their shutters on Tuesday.
+Most had their shutters down on Tuesday.

-Tension eased as the lunch hour ended, but some protesters used a double-decker airport bus to block a key road running alongside the newly reclaimed area of the harbour close to downtown Central.

 Police also fired tear gas at City University in Kowloon Tong, beneath the Lion Rock, and at Chinese University on the other side of the mountain, where protesters threw petrol bombs and bricks at police.